Website Manager

 When are games?

-5U teams play on Saturday mornings between 8:30-10:30.
-6U-8U teams play on Saturdays.
 9U-14U teams play on Saturdays and some Sundays; however, the Sunday games are inter-league games and are usually not included in team standings.
-16U & 19U teams play on Saturdays and Sundays

 When will game schedules be available?

-We strive to have the season game schedule out 3 weeks prior to the start of the season.
+We strive to have the season game schedule out two weeks prior to the start of the season.
 Many factors impact the ability to complete this task.
 Player drops and adds are the greatest challenge we face.
 When players add or drop from the program due to any reason, this impacts our ability to finalize teams and complete the schedule because it may require team restructuring.
 We do everything in our power to release the schedule as soon as possible as we know that families have busy schedules.

 Why do other regions start practicing before Region 84?